 We use heart imaging techniques such as cardiac MRI to diagnose cardiomyopathy and confirm its type.
-Our heart imaging experts' use of and skill with advanced imaging also helps us define the location and extent of related heart problems.
+Our heart imaging experts' skill with using advanced imaging also helps us define the location and extent of related heart problems.

 Clinical Trials Access

-As a Duke patient, you may be eligible to participate in clinical trials that offer access to new therapies, procedures, or devices that aren’t widely available.
+As a Duke patient, you may be eligible to participate in clinical trials that offer access to new therapies, procedures, or devices that may not yet be widely available.

 Options for Arrhythmias

-If an arrhythmia is suspected, our electrophysiologists can recommend a range of treatment options, from medications to implanted defibrillators to surgery.
+If an arrhythmia is suspected, our electrophysiologists can recommend a range of treatment options, including medications, implanted devices, or surgery.

 Specialized Care for Expectant Moms

 Our perinatologists help women with hypertrophic cardiomyopathy manage heart issues during pregnancy.